oracle-livelabs/database/db-operator-with-cicd/2-install-operator/operator.md

     ![CertManager install output](./images/install-certificate-manage-output.png)

-    After installing the certificate manager, check that the status of the cert-manager deployments are `Running` before moving on to Step 2:
+    After installing the certificate manager, check that the status of the cert-manager deployments is `Running` before moving on to Step 2:

     ```bash
     <copy>